 Sixth generation (B12, 1985–1990)

-Sixth generation with code «B12» was presented at the Tokyo Motor Show in September 1985.
-Despite the automotive fashion of those years in design «Sunny» square shapes continued to be used, which negatively affected sales.
+The sixth generation with the code "B12" was presented at the Tokyo Motor Show in September 1985.
+Despite the automobile fashion of those years, the design of the "Sunny" continued to use square shapes, which negatively affected sales.
 The body was produced in the following styles - 4-door sedan (length 4285 mm, width 1640 mm, height 1379 mm), 5-door station wagon (length 4374 mm, width 1640 mm, height 1379 mm), as well as 3-door hatchback (length 4125 mm, width 1640 mm, height 1405 mm) and coupe (length 4229 mm, width 1665 mm, height 1326 mm).
-The engine is located transversely in front, front-wheel drive, and four-wheel drive also appeared for the first time.
-In some countries called «Nissan Sentra», «Nissan Tsuru II» And «Nissan Hikari».
+The engine is located transversely in the front, the drive is on the front wheels, and all-wheel drive also appeared for the first time.
+In some countries it was called "Nissan Sentra", "Nissan Tsuru II" and "Nissan Hikari".
 The car was assembled in Japan, Mexico, the USA and the Philippines.

 Seventh generation (B13, 1990–1993)

-The design of the seventh generation retained the general direction of the previous generation, but became more rounded following the automotive fashion.
-In some countries the car was called «Nissan Sentra», «Nissan Tsuru» And «Nissan Tsubame».
-The body was in the form of a 2 or 4-door sedan, 4326 mm long, 1669 mm wide, 1346 mm high and curb weight 1038 kg.
+The design of the seventh generation retained the general direction of the previous generation, but became more rounded in line with automotive fashion.
+In some countries, the car was called "Nissan Sentra", "Nissan Tsuru" and "Nissan Tsubame".
+The body was in the form of a 2- or 4-door sedan, 4326 mm long, 1669 mm wide, 1346 mm high and with a curb weight of 1038 kg.
 The engine was located transversely in front, the drive was on the front wheels.
 Assembly facilities were located in Japan, the USA, Mexico and the Philippines.

 Eighth generation (B14, 1993–1998)

-In December 1993, the eighth generation appeared «Sunny» with code «B14».
+In December 1993, the eighth generation of "Sunny" with the code "B14" appeared.
 The body was only a 4-door sedan with a length of 4321-4343 mm, a width of 1692 mm, a height of 1384 mm.
-The car with a station wagon was produced by the company «Mazda» as per OEM agreement «Familia Van».
-There was also a luxury version of the car with the name «Presea».
-The motor was located transversely in front, front-wheel drive, as well as all-wheel drive, which, in addition to being sold on the Japanese market, began to be exported to other countries.
-The car was assembled in Japan, USA, Mexico, Malaysia, Philippines and Pakistan.
+The car with a station wagon body was produced by the company "Mazda" under the OEM agreement as "Familia Van".
+There was also a luxury version of the car called "Presea".
+The engine was located transversely in the front, front-wheel drive, and all-wheel drive, which in addition to sales in the Japanese market began to be exported to other countries.
+The car was assembled in Japan, the USA, Mexico, Malaysia, the Philippines and Pakistan.

 All models were equipped with a multi-link rear suspension.